biocore/cmi-workshops/docs/qiita-create-study.rst

 Analysis example data
 ~~~~~~~~~~~~~~~~~~~~~
 Example data which you can use for analysis is available to you directly on Qiita.
 You don't need to download anything to your hard drive.
-Instructions how to access this data are provided in the analysis tutorial :here:`qiita-16S-analysis`.
+Instructions how to access this data are provided in the analysis `tutorial <http://cmi-workshop.readthedocs.io/en/latest/qiita-16S-analysis.html>`__.

-Next, we'll sign up for Qiita and create a study for these data.

 Setting up Qiita
 ----------------